PiSense-Lab/PiSense_Backend/README.md

 Update version number in `pyproject.toml` ( Do we want to enforce versioning semantics )

 `uv lock` to update lock file ( This will be eventually required by the pipeline )

+### Configuration

+All of our code is within our `pisense` within its respective folder.
+There are a bunch of `__init__.py` files in all of the folder, those are for `pytest` to properly import stuff, they can be ignored.
+There are two main parts of this project, the `backend` which contains most of the logic and the `api` part which contains the network paths for external users to access.
+The `api` part should contain only api related logic, all logic should be contained in the `backend` and imported to the `api`, this keeps all of our logic generic and reusable and not linked directly to a api call which may change.

+### Testing

+We are using `nox` to setup and run all of our python testing. `Nox` just setups up the tests so we are using `pytest` for a majority of our unit and e2e tests. `Nox` is configured in `noxfile.py` and contains a bunch of different `sessions` which each contain some testing.
+There is also a linter installed ( which exactly is up for debate ) which will enforce stricter typing and code styling.
+Its a pain but will be nice in the long run.

+You can run the tests locally using `uv run nox` which will run all of the tests, for a specific test you can add the `-s` flag and which session you are running.